SKuipers/phpdoc-markdown-public/README.md

+This repo is forked from [cvuorinen/phpdoc-markdown-public](https://github.com/cvuorinen/phpdoc-markdown-public) and in development for auto-generated Hugo markdown files for the Gibbon docs.

 # phpDocumentor markdown-public template

 [phpDocumentor template](http://www.phpdoc.org/docs/latest/getting-started/changing-the-look-and-feel.html) that generates Markdown documentation of only the public API.
 It will skip all abstract classes and non-public methods.